ahmedhz123/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd ==> prints the absolute path name of the current working directory
+pwd ==> display the absolute path name of the current working directory

-ls == diplay the content list of your cuurent directory
+ls ==> display the contents list of current directory